MisterPup/Nvidia-Dynamic-Fan-Control/README.txt

   to section "Device" in file /etc/X11/xorg.conf

 HOW TO START
-Open a terminal in the folder containing both nvidia-gui.py and nvidiafanspeed.py then: python nvidia-gui.py
+Open a terminal in the folder containing both nvidia-gui.py and nvidiafanspeed.py then execute: python nvidia-gui.py